Calibratable Disambiguation Loss for Multi-Instance Partial-Label Learning: Introduction

+To this end, we propose a plug-and-play \emph{Calibratable Disambiguation Loss} (CDL).
+CDL modulates a momentum-based disambiguation objective by a top-vs-competitor margin, where the competitor is instantiated either as the second-highest candidate-label probability or as the highest non-candidate-label probability.
+The two variants, namely CDL-CC and CDL-CN, respectively encourage candidate-level separation and candidate-vs-non-candidate suppression.
+Low-margin bags retain strong disambiguation signals, whereas well-separated bags receive less incentive for excessive probability sharpening.
+CDL can be seamlessly integrated into existing embedded-space MIPL frameworks.
+As shown in Fig.~\ref{fig:ece_intro} (d)--(i), the resulting variants improve both classification accuracy and ECE.

-Our key contributions are as follows: 1) To the best of our knowledge, this work is the first to address the calibration challenge in MIPL.
-2) We provide theoretical insights that validate the lower bound and regularization properties of CDL.
-3) Extensive experiments on benchmark and real-world datasets confirm that our CDL achieves state-of-the-art performance in both classification and calibration.
+Our key contributions are as follows: 1) To the best of our knowledge, this work is the first to identify model calibration issues in MIPL and show that existing disambiguation-centered methods can produce poorly calibrated confidence estimates.
+2) We propose CDL, a plug-and-play top-vs-competitor margin-modulated disambiguation loss with two complementary instantiations.
+3) We theoretically analyze CDL as a margin-modulated MDL objective, establish its loss-level and calibration-related properties, and explain its margin-shaping effect through gradient and momentum analyses.
+4) Extensive experiments on benchmark and real-world MIPL datasets, together with representative PLL adaptation, demonstrate that CDL consistently improves both classification accuracy and calibration performance.